Kaelen-Tay-Kai-Gen/2D-Project-Team-6-APP/README.md

 julia> up() # start server
 ```

-Alternatively, you can run the app with [Genie Builder](https://marketplace.visualstudio.com/items?itemName=GenieBuilder.geniebuilder) in VScode (the uploader bug disappears when the app is run in Genie Builder; however, a paid subscription may be required to render the graphs).
+Alternatively, you can run the app with [Genie Builder](https://marketplace.visualstudio.com/items?itemName=GenieBuilder.geniebuilder) in VScode (note that a paid subscription may be required to render the graphs).
 An introductory guide is available [here](https://learn.genieframework.com/geniebuilder/docs).

 ## Usage